 - Resume Fonts are another formatting choice to consider.
 It is common for companies to scan these types of documents into their system electronically.
 The use of common fonts will make it easier for the hiring manager and the scanning program to read your page.
 You will want to make this as easy as possible to read by both humans and machines.

 - Darker fonts are generally used, try using blue or black.

 - Use single spaces for each contact's details.

 - Most companies want to see at least three contacts listed, so include three to five.
-Don't add too many; it is more important to include quality not quantity.
+Don't add too many.
+We are going for quality here not quantity.

 Full Name: Write the full name of the contact you are listing.

-Company Position: What position does he/she hold at the company they currently work?
+Company Position: What position do they hold at the company where they currently work?

 Company Name and Address: Write the company name and full street address or their home address if it is a personal reference.